Duccaa/movie-app/README.md

 - uuid

 ## Instalation
-1. It is necessary to have installed NodeIs in local environment
+1. It is necessary to have installed Node.js in local environment
 2. Clone the repository
 3. In the project directory run: `npm install`